Sonar-Demos/cpp-demo/README.md

 ```

-Once this is set up, issues raised by SonarLint should appear inside your Problems view.
+Once this is set up, SonarLint will start raising issues.
+These will appear in the Problems View.

 ![VSCode-issues.png](img/SL/VSCode-issues.png)

-Code that triggers the issue will also be highlighted in the editor, and the raised issue can be viewed by hovering over the selection.
+SonarLint will also highlight the code that triggers the issues in the editor.
+You can see the issue by hovering over the highlight.

 serverMain.h:422

 ![VSCode-highlight.png](img/SL/VSCode-highlight.png)

-The analysis will be re-triggered automatically whenever a code change is detected.
+SonarLint will re-analyze your code automatically whenever it detects a code change.

 ### 🦭 CLion

-SonarLint can be acquired from Settings > Plugins > Marketplace
+SonarLint can be acquired from Settings > Plugins > Marketplace,
-For a complete installation, the IDE will have to be restarted afterward.
+For a complete installation, you will have to restart the IDE after installation.

 ![CLion-marketplace.png](img/SL/CLion-marketplace.png)

-Once installed, SonarLint will analyse the sources part of the available build targets.
+Once installed, SonarLint will analyze the sources part of the available build targets.
 Any found issues will appear in the Problems view, but also as part of the dedicated SonarLint view, in the Current File tab.

 ![CLion-issues-problems.png](img/SL/CLion-issues-problems.png)

 ![CLion-issues-SonarLint.png](img/SL/CLion-issues-SonarLint.png)

-Code that triggers the issue will also be highlighted in the editor, and the raised issue can be viewed by hovering over the selection.
+SonarLint will also highlight the code that triggers the issues in the editor.
+You can see the issue by hovering over the highlight.

 serverMain.h:422

 ![CLion-highlight.png](img/SL/CLion-highlight.png)

-The analysis will be re-triggered automatically when a code change is detected.
+SonarLint will re-analyze your code automatically whenever it detects a code change.
-The automatic analysis can be de-activated in SonarLint's settings menu.
+The automatic analysis can be deactivated in SonarLint's settings menu.

 The analysis can also be triggered manually from the SonarLint view:

 ![CLion-manual-analysis.png](img/SL/CLion-manual-analysis.png)

-SonarLint will also analyse your staged changes before a commit to a VCS.
+SonarLint will also analyze your staged changes before a commit to a VCS.
 This is enabled by default, and can be disabled in the Commit view:

 ![CLion-commit-analysis.png](img/SL/CLion-commit-analysis.png)